 Owing to my growing paranoia and recent developments on major social platforms, I have deactivated all but one of my accounts on centralised corporate social sites and moved to a federated multiverse.
-From now on, you will only find me on Mastodon (@TDonoval@mastodon.sk) and Instagram (because they have nice pictures there).
+From now on, you will only find me on Mastodon (main account: @TDonoval@mastodon.sk, kind of a backup account: @xl8freelancer) and Instagram (because they have nice pictures there).
 My accounts on Twitter, Facebook and Linkedin are deactivated so you won’t find me posting there.
 However, if you do, please note it’s not me.

 Times are difficult now, especially for small businesses and freelancers.
 We all need not just a little patience, but solidarity too.Continue reading “It ain’t much, but it goes from heart”

 Have you ever wondered what you need to start working as a freelance translator?

 Apart from perfectly mastering at least two languages and having great research skills, there’s not much you actually need.
 In fact, there are exactly four essential things that come to my mind.
 See the short video below if you’re curious what they are.Continue reading “Tips: Starter Pack for Freelance Translators”

 HOW THE 1989 VELVET REVOLUTION CHANGED THIS TRANSLATOR’S LIFE

 The last weekend everyone – well, at least all the sane people – in the Czech Republic and Slovakia celebrated the 30th anniversary of the 1989 Velvet Revolution that put an end to the totalitarian Communist regime in the former Czechoslovakia.
 Now that the celebrations are over, I have been thinking what this event meant to me as a translator.Continue reading “HOW THE 1989 VELVET REVOLUTION CHANGED THIS TRANSLATOR’S LIFE”

 Point one on the list, checked.
 Working hard on point three, point two definitely needs more effort and commitment on my part.